rigaya/NVEnc/NVEncC_Options.en.md

 Number of frames to input.
 (Note: input base, not output base)

 ### --fps &lt;int&gt;/&lt;int&gt; or &lt;float&gt;
 Set the input frame rate.
-Required for raw format.
+Only valid for raw format, otherwise it will be ignored or only treated as a hint.

 ### --input-res &lt;int&gt;x&lt;int&gt;
 Set input resolution.
-Required for raw format.
+Only valid for raw format, otherwise it will be ignored.

 ### --output-res &lt;int&gt;x&lt;int&gt;[,&lt;string&gt;=&lt;string&gt;]
 Set output resolution.
 When it is different from the input resolution, HW/GPU resizer will be activated automatically.